galette/galettedoc/source/development/codage.rst

 Create a release
 ================

 Releases are created against tags in the GIT repository.
-As an exemple to get an archive for Galette 0.9:
+As an example to get an archive for Galette 0.9:

 .. code-block:: bash